 Stay a little longer and you get to know where to buy tickets for sold-out shows, where to attend free lectures, who is the best butcher, the best picnic sites and where to tip in the canoe.

-After about two decades here, I know there are some things that never get stale.
+After about many decades here, I know there are some things that never get stale.
 Autumn in the Pretty River Valley, watching the salmon spawn by the Millpond, seeing the ski runs lit up at night, apple trees in bloom, thunderstorms in the Valley and villages where time literally seems to stand still.
 Mostly though, I love the annual Canada Day celebrations when everyone in town comes out to the park to play games, hear the music and watch the fireworks.
-When everyone stands up at first darkness to sing “Oh Canada ,” I choke up.
+When everyone stands up at first darkness to sing “O Canada,” I choke up.
 Corny maybe, but very real.

 But there is a downside.
 There is no such thing as hopping into the grocery store to quickly pick up a few things.
 It becomes a social event as you bump into old and new friends in every aisle.
 Strangers even say hello.
 Dinner is always late.